chipweinberger/flutter_blue_plus/README.md

 ---

-### adapterStateNow is not 'on' but my Bluetooth is on
+### adapterState is not 'on' but my Bluetooth is on

 **For iOS:**

-`adapterStateNow` always starts as `unknown`.
+`adapterState` always starts as `unknown`.
 You need to wait longer for the service to initialize.

-If `adapterStateNow` is `unavailable`, you must add access to Bluetooth Hardware in the app's Xcode settings.
+If `adapterState` is `unavailable`, you must add access to Bluetooth Hardware in the app's Xcode settings.
 See [Getting Started](#getting-started).

 **For Android:**